Ford ACT: Description

 Power was supplied at 480 V 60 Hz AC, in a corner-grounded Delta configuration, with the guide rail serving as the ground leg and the other two phases supplied on separate rails above the ground/guidance rail.
 The AC power was converted on board to power two 60 horsepower DC electric motors.
 The system used regenerative braking, converting the energy back through the DC motors to AC into the lines.
 Another rail, above the power rails, carried multiplexed frequency 'tones' that were decoded by the vehicles on-board controller into a 3-of-5 command sequence that was used to control all vehicle movement and station cycle functions.
 The heart of the on-board controller was a DEC PDP-8 minicomputer which interfaced with various vehicle subsystems via dual-redundant fail-safe vital relay logic.

-A key safety feature was a novel braking system that consisted of an automotive disc brakes attached to the vehicles driveshafts.
+A key safety feature was a novel braking system that consisted of automotive disc brakes attached to the vehicles driveshafts.
 These brakes were held off by hydraulic pressure that was present whenever the vehicle was connected with guideway power and the on-board controller was commanding them off.
 In the event of loss of electrical power, the hydraulic pressure holding the brakes was lost and springs inside the cylinders forced brake fluid into the calipers of the disc braking system, ensuring that the vehicles did not simply coast to a stop.
 In order to provide for a controlled deceleration, a pendulum valve was located in line with the brake actuation cylinders.
 Pendulums inside the valve reacted to the deceleration profile of the vehicle and would partially close, reducing the pressure in the brake lines and moderating the deceleration so that the emergency stop was not dangerously abrupt.

 In operation the ACT systems had more in common with a metro system or the people movers used at airports, using relatively large cars with up to 20 passengers and making stops at all requested stations.
 As deployed, it was not a true personal rapid transit system, like the contemporary Cabinentaxi or the modern ULTra, which offer true point-to-point service for every car.
 ACT's unique feature was the embedded bypasses, which allowed bi-directional service on a line consisting primarily of a single track.